Skip to main content

 Profile Rank (Free Conjoint Analysis Surveys)

-All OpinionX users are able to create conjoint analysis for free via the Profile Rank block.
+🆓 All OpinionX users can create conjoint surveys for free via the Profile Rank block.

 Profile Rank is a multi-variable ranking method.
 It shows 2-10 "profiles" at a time and asks participants to pick the profile that appeals to them most.
 Each profile shares the same categories (eg. size, color, price) but the options for each category vary by profile (eg. price could be $10, $25, or $50).